helix98/helix98/README.md

 - 👋 Hi, I’m @helix98
 - 👀 I’m interested in programming and gaming
-- 🌱 I’m currently learning C#
+- 🌱 I’m currently learning C# + Python
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me